Women in Iran: Compulsory hijab protests

-Women in Iranian culture
+In culture

 Persian literature

 Over the past two centuries, women have played a prominent role in Persian literature, however, it mostly remained predominantly male-focused.
 The literary work of women was repressed for many years and even denied to them.
 Contemporary Iranian poets such as Simin Behbahani, Forough Farrokhzad, Parvin Etesami and Mina Assadi have helped in the inclusion of woman literature in Iran.
 Simin Behbahani has written passionate love poems as well as narrative poetry enriched by a motherly affection for all humans.
 She has been an advocate for individual rights regardless of anyone's gender, class or religion.
 In addition, Behbani does not compete in her literature but instead writes and empowers both man and woman.
 Behbahani is president of The Iranian Writers' Association and was nominated for the Nobel Prize in literature in 1997.

 Contemporary authors include Simin Daneshvar, Mahshid Amirshahi, Shahrnush Pârsipur, Moniru Ravânipur and Zoya Pirzad to name a few.
 Daneshvar's work spans pre-Revolutionary and post-Revolutionary Iranian literature.
 Her first collection of short stories, Âtash-e khâmush (Fire Quenched), was published in 1948.
 It was the first collection of short stories published by a woman in Iran.
 In 1969, she published Savushun (Mourners of Siyâvash), a novel that reflected the Iranian experience of modernity during the 20th century.
 It was the first novel published by a woman in Iran.
 Daneshvar was the first president of the Iranian Writers' Association.
 Shahrnush Pârsipur became popular in the 1980s following the publication of her short stories.
 Her 1990 novel, Zanân bedûn-e Mardân (Women Without Men), addressed issues of sexuality and identity.
 Many people criticized her work for being too outspoken and because she challenged many traditional views such as sexual oppression, virginity, and sexuality.
 As a result, it was ultimately banned by the Islamic Republic.
 Moniru Ravânipur's work includes a collection of short stories, Kanizu (The Female Slave), and her novel Ahl-e gharq (The People of Gharq).
 Ravânipur is known for her focus on rituals, customs, and traditions of coastal life.